Pagina-afbeeldingen

 Mar.
 Mr. Hardcastle's house!
 Is this Mr. Hardcastle's house, child?

 Mar.
 So then, all's out, and I have been damnably imposed on.
 O, confound my stupid head, I shall be laughed at over the whole town.
 I shall be stuck up in caricatura in all the print-shops.
 The Dullissimo Maccaroni.
-To raistake this house of all others for an inn, and my father's old friend for an innkeeper!
+To mistake this house of all others for an inn, and my father's old friend for an innkeeper!
 What a swaggering puppy must he take me for!
 What a silly puppy do I find my self!
 There again, may I be hanged, my dear, but I mistook you for the bar-maid.
 Miss Hard.
 Dear me! dear me!
 I'm sure there's nothing in my behaviour to put me on a level with one of that stamp.
 Mar.
 Nothing, my dear, nothing.
 But I was in for a list of blunders, and could not help making you a subscriber.
 My stupidity saw everything the wrong way.
 I mistook your assiduity for assurance, and your simplicity for allurement.
 But it's over.
-This house I no more show my

 face in.

 Miss Hard.
 I hope, sir, I have done nothing to disoblige you.
 I'm sure I should be sorry to affront any gentleman who has been so polite, and said so many civil things to me.
-I'm sure I should be sorry (pretending to cry) if he left the family upon my account.
-I'm sure I should be sorry if people said anything amiss, since I have no fortune but my character.
+I'm sure I should be sorry (pretending to cry) if he left the family I'm sure I should be sorry if people said anything amiss, since I have no fortune but my character.

 Mar.
 (Aside.)
 By Heaven! she weeps.
-This is the first mark of tenderness I ever had from a modest woman, and it touches (To her.)
+This is the first mark of tenderness I ever had from a modest woman, and it touches me.
+(To her.)
 Excuse me, my lovely girl; you are the only part of the family I leave with reluctance.
 But to be plain with you, the difference of our birth, for tune, and education, makes an honourable connexion impossible; and I can never harbour a thought of seducing simplicity that trusted in my honour, of bringing ruin upon one whose only fault was being too lovely.

 mind; and, until this moment, I never thought that it was bad to want a fortune.
 Mar.
 And why now, my pretty simplicity?